microsoft/pxt-microbit/docs/code-eval-tool.md

 #### 1. Pre-built checklists

-There are pre-built checklists are available from on home page.
+There are pre-built checklists are available on the welcome page.
 If a selected checklist is already in-progress, an overwrite confirmation prompt is given.

 ![Pre-built checklists](/static/teachertool/prebuilt-rubrics.png)